maikherbig/AIDeveloper/Tutorial 3 Pyinstaller on Mac/README.md

 * (you can also find the file in Tutorial 3 PyInstaller on Mac/AIDeveloper_0.0.6_files.zip)

-When PyInstaller finished, there will be an object "AIDeveloper_0.0.6" with icon in "dist" Right click on the AIDeveloper_0.0.6 (the one with icon) and click "Show Package Contents" Find the folder called "MacOS" in /dist/AIDeveloper_0.0.6.app/Contents We need to copy some files into this "MacOS" folder:
+When PyInstaller finished, there will be an object "AIDeveloper_0.0.6" with icon in "dist".
+Right click on the AIDeveloper_0.0.6 (the one with icon) and click "Show Package Contents".
+Find the folder called "MacOS" in /dist/AIDeveloper_0.0.6.app/Contents
+We need to copy some files into this "MacOS" folder:
-Copy following files: AIDeveloper_Settings.json, conda_list.txt, Empty.rtdc, #layout_dark_notooltip.txt, layout_dark.txt, layout_darkorange_notooltip.txt, #layout_darkorange.txt, main_icon_simple_04_256.icns, model_zoo.py)
+Copy following files:
+-AIDeveloper_Settings.json, -conda_list.txt, -Empty.rtdc, -layout_dark_notooltip.txt, -layout_dark.txt, -layout_darkorange_notooltip.txt, -layout_darkorange.txt, -main_icon_simple_04_256.icns, -model_zoo.py
+and the following folders:
+-\art, -\keras_metrics
-and the following folders: art, keras_metrics and paste them into "MacOS"
+and paste them (files as well as folders) into "MacOS".
 We need two more folders to get Onnx working:
-- Either unzip the Onnx.zip folder, which you find in my GitHub repository: Tutorial 3 PyInstaller on Mac/Onnx.zip and copy both folders,
+- Either unzip the Onnx.zip folder, which you find in my GitHub repository: Tutorial 3 PyInstaller on Mac/Onnx.zip and copy both folders
-- Or go into you home directoy and then to: /.pyenv/versions/3.5.9/envs/myenv2/lib/python3.5/site-packages   and find the onnx and onnx-1.6.0.dist-info folder in there.
-Copy them and paste both folder in MacOS.
-There will be a warning because of onnx.
-Select "Merge"
+- or go into you home directoy and then to: /.pyenv/versions/3.5.9/envs/myenv2/lib/python3.5/site-packages
+and find the onnx and onnx-1.6.0.dist-info folder in there.
+Copy them and paste both folders into the MacOS folder.
+There will be a warning because of onnx: select "Merge".

 DONE!
 You can now double-click the AIDeveloper_0.0.6 with icon and it will run!
 Alternatively you can also start it from console by right-clicking on "MacOS" and selecting "New Terminal at Folder" and then typing in the console
 `./AIDeveloper_0.0.6` #(without .py at the end)